vishvAsa/kalpAntaram/kANe/v1p1/19_kashyapa_and_kAshyapa.md

 275

 several forbidden acts.250 Haradatta (on An.
 Dh.
 S. II.
 6.13.
 2 ) quotes several verses mentioning the seven kinds of punar bhūs.
-The Hăralatii quotes a sūtra from Kaśyapa on āsauca.
+The Hāralatii quotes a sūtra from Kaśyapa on āsauca.
 Aparārka quotes several sūtras and a few verses under both names Kaýyapa and Kaśyapa (vide Yāj.
 I. 64, III.
 265, III.
 21, 25, 251, 288, 290, 292 ).

 In the Deccan College collection there are two mss.
 (No. 200 of 1884-87 and No. 122 of A. 1881-82) which contain a Kāśyapaşmộti in prose (4. folios having 8 lines on each side ).
 It begins'athātaḥ Kāģyapiyān grhasthadharmán vyākhyāsya maḥ'.
 It deals with the duties of householders, with prāya Ścittas for doing mischief to wells, dikes, ponds, temples and houses of Brahmanas, for killing a cow and other beasts and birds, with rules on mourning after death and impurity on birth, with prāyaścittas for eating garlic and other similar things, with the five mortal sins, with priyaścittas when such portents as earthquakes, lightning flashes occur, or for such accidental occurrences as the breaking of the milk pot, with purification of vessels of wood and inetals, with the visible physical sins and sing committed in previous lives, with the seven punarbhūs.